 - Request a call online and a volunteer will call you when our Resource Centre is open.

-Come to a health or wellbeing event
+Come to an info session or wellbeing event

 You are welcome to come to any of our sessions.
-Our What’s On program is for all women affected by breast or a gynaecological cancer: Our Making Connections program is for women living with metastatic/advanced disease.
+Our What’s On program is for all women affected by breast or a gynaecological cancer: Our Making Connections program is exclusively for women living with metastatic/advanced disease.

 You can bring a friend, family member or other support person with you.
 Some information sessions are also presented as webinars so you can join in from home, using a computer, tablet or smartphone.